-Formed in 1952 to foster interest in gardening, our membership has grown to over 100 happy gardeners!
+Formed in 1952 to foster interest in gardening, our membership has grown to over 100 gardeners.
 Separating from Washington State Federation of Garden Clubs in 1990 shifted our focus from flower arranging workshops and competitions to native plantings for water wise use.
 In 1998 we incorporated as a non-profit.
 Pat Highet, a past president, first introduced the cricket design on the directory cover.
 It was updated by Steve Amos and officially adopted as our logo in 2017 with the tagline “We dig it!”

-Annual membership fees, once 10 cent per meeting, are now a mere $20 annually.
+Annual membership fees, once 10 cent per meeting, are now $20 annually.
 Revenue also comes from the Club's annual plant sale.
 Beginning as a plant exchange it is now the Island's Spring gardening event!
-The sale of 3,500 plants grown and donated by Club members typically raises over $12,000 to support our charitable efforts.
+The sale of plants grown and donated by Club members typically raises over $12,000 to support our charitable efforts.

 Monthly meetings from September to June are open to the public.
 Meetings provide an opportunity to share horticulture knowledge and include presentations by guest speakers.
-Summers are filled with fun, frolic, workshops and educational events.
+Summers are filled with fun visits to member's open gardens and workshops.